jpjavagit/spring-data-part-2/README.md

 <http://localhost:8080/>

+### users.json

+There's a json file called users.json that you can use to persist using the endpoint /saveUsers

-### H2 Databases
+### H2 Database

-All datas are persisted at H2 database
+The datas are persisted at H2 database.

 Remember that H2 is a memory database and to running queries in the terminal the application must being running.